People Reveal Their Vindictive Revenge Stories

 28. My Racist Bully Of A Teacher Got Fired And I Don't Regret A Thing

-“So, when I was sixteen (F) I had a chemistry teacher (28F at the time) who from the moment that I stepped into her classroom hated me.
-I never gave her any reason, but I would notice she played favorites with students, and I was not her favorite student.
 I decided to ignore her, but that did not work at all.
 She would make micro-aggressive comments about my hair and skin (proud Afro Boricua gal over here), would make fun of my intelligence, would fail me on purpose (I would go to another teacher to check my exams and it would be another grade), would call me out on the project I would turn in and if I keep going this post would be hours of all the horrific things she would do to me.

-She made me hate myself and I was depressed because of what was happening, but the one incident that made my blood boil was that she made fun of me for the death of my maternal grandfather.
+She made me hate myself and I was depressed because of what was happening, but the one incident that made my b***d boil was that she made fun of me for the death of my maternal grandfather.
 I was done playing the victim and wanted her gone and not caring for what anyone had to say.
 I told my friends the plan and had videos of everything that she was doing to me.

 So, I decided to skip her class and would walk by her classroom (open door classrooms since in Puerto Rico this is normal) and had the habit that if you skip her class, you get sent to the principal’s office.
 She took the bait and I smiled like the devil that she fell for it.
 So, when the principal asked me what was wrong, I played all the videos of everything she has done to me.